doytsujin/athackst.github.io/_articles/5_aws_deepracer_ros1_bridge.md

 ## Interfacing with ROS2

-At one point I thought that I would do all new development in the next generation of OSRF software (so [ROS2](https://index.ros.org/doc/ros2/) and [Ignition](https://ignitionrobotics.org/home)).
+At one point I thought that I would do all new development in the next generation of OSRF software ([ROS2](https://index.ros.org/doc/ros2/) and [Ignition](https://ignitionrobotics.org/home)).
 Porting the DeepRacer to use ROS2 may be an exercise in futility, but I thought it might be fun to find out just how painful it is to run a mixed ROS/ROS2 environment.

 I was not disappointed (it's super painful).

-Below are the steps to successfully use the DeepRacer with ROS2.
+Below describes how to successfully use the DeepRacer with ROS2.

 ## How to interface with the DeepRacer

-So what does it actually take to use ROS2 with the DeepRacer?
+So what does it take to use ROS2 with the DeepRacer?

-The DeepRacer currently runs [ros kinetic](http://wiki.ros.org/kinetic) with a stack of proprietary software developed by AWS.
+The DeepRacer currently runs [ROS Kinetic](http://wiki.ros.org/kinetic) with a stack of proprietary software developed by AWS.
 So, unlike other porting efforts, the base software stack can't be changed.
 However, we can build and run ROS2 applications on top of ROS 1, so long as we bridge the communication between those two APIs.

 You can bridge these two networks with a package called [ros1_bridge](https://github.com/ros2/ros1_bridge).
 At the time of this writing, the [ros1_bridge](https://github.com/ros2/ros1_bridge) does not support dynamic binding.
-We therefore must compile the ros1_bridge with all of the message types we need for the DeepRacer.
-Since the DeepRacer has [quite a few](/articles/3_aws_deepracer_joy.html#deepracer-ros-messages) custom messages, we will need to have those messages compiled in both ROS1 and ROS2 in order for the ros1_bridge to be able to bind to them.
+We must, therefore, compile the ros1_bridge with all of the message types we need for the DeepRacer.
+Since the DeepRacer has [quite a few](/articles/3_aws_deepracer_joy.html#deepracer-ros-messages) custom messages, we will need to have those messages compiled in both ROS and ROS2 for the ros1_bridge to be able to bind to them.

 The first thing you'll realize when you try to build the ros1_bridge is that it requires a very specific environment.
-This makes it tricky to setup correctly, especially for novices, or those just not as familiar with ROS1 and ROS2.
+This makes it tricky to set up correctly, especially for novices, or those just not as familiar with ROS and ROS2.
 I've taken the liberty of providing this setup inside of a [docker container](https://github.com/athackst/deepracer_ws/tree/articles/deepracer_ros2_bridge) for your convenience.

 The general order of operations for custom message types is:

-1. Get the base (ros1) version of the messages
+1. Get the base (ROS) version of the messages
    * If you need custom messages, compile them in a local workspace.
-   * Be sure that only the ros1 environment has been sourced.
+   * Be sure that only the ROS environment has been sourced.
-2. In a separate terminal (environment) get the new (ros2) version of the messages.
+2. In a separate terminal (environment) get the new (ROS2) version of the messages.
-   * If you need a custom ros2 message, compile them in a local workspace.
+   * If you need a custom ROS2 message, compile them in a local workspace.
-   * Be sure that only the ros2 environment has been sourced.
+   * Be sure that only the ROS2 environment has been sourced.
-3. In  separate terminal (environment)
+3. In a separate terminal (environment)
-   * Source the base ros1 version.
+   * Source the base ROS version.
-   * Source the local ros1 workspace.
+   * Source the local ROS workspace.
-   * Source the base ros2 version.
+   * Source the base ROS2 version.
-   * Source the local ros2 workspace.
+   * Source the local ROS2 workspace.
    * Build the catkin environment.

-### Make the ROS1 messages
+### Make the ROS messages

 This is probably the easiest part of the process, but it's not without some gotchas.
 First, the version of ROS that runs on the robot is on a different OS than the latest ROS2 version.
 This means that we will need to compile the DeepRacer messages, which work on Kinetic with a later version of ROS, like Melodic.